otisliddy/home-thermostat/README.md

 # Overview

 This project is for controlling home heating.
 The oil heating and immersion are controlled with relays connected to Arduinos.
 The Arduino code is under ./arduino.

 AWS IoT controls the Arduino via MQTT.
 AWS Lambda functions interact with AWS IoT, and AWS StepFunctions orchestrate turning the heating on/off in the future.
 DynamoDB is used to persist

-1) the current state of the heating (on/off, temperature etc) and
+1) times the heating was turned on and off
-2) the future scheduled changes to the heating.
+2) scheduled changes to the heating
+3) temperature of DHW

-Mot AWS resources are provisioned using AWS Amplify under ./amplify.
+Not AWS resources are provisioned using AWS Amplify under ./amplify, most notably AWS IoT was added manually.

 The front end is a React app under ./src.

 # Home Thermostat Common

-After making any changes to home-thermostat-common, ./home-thermostat-common/build.sh must be run to copy the files to dependent projects.
+After making changes to home-thermostat-common src, ./home-thermostat-common/build.sh must be run to copy the files to dependent projects.
+If making any changes to ./home-thermostat-common/package.json, then run ./home-thermostat-common/build.sh with the `-d` flag to reinstall and copy dependencies

 ```

 # Amplify